This post may contain affiliate links. Please see my full disclosure policy for details.

 There are countless theories supporting why the gratitude mindset makes us healthier—from tougher immune systems thanks to more sleep, to healthier hearts due to less stress, and even lowered depression due to less negative thoughts.

 Read on to learn 10 simple ways to practice gratitude and discover how a gratitude mindset can boost your mental health.

 1. Keep a gratitude journal

 A gratitude journal is the most beneficial way to practice gratitude and change your mindset.
-There are awesome gratitude journals available that contain inspirational quotes and dedicated space to write several things you are thankful for each day of the week, along with weekly checkpoints.
-Or, if you prefer, you can just use a regular notebook you might have laying around the house.
+There are fantastic gratitude journals available that contain inspirational quotes and dedicated space to write several things you are thankful for each day of the week, along with weekly checkpoints.
+Or, if you prefer, you can use a regular notebook you might have lying around the house.

 A 2003 study showed there to be numerous benefits for keeping a gratitude journal.
 The study showed that the people who kept a journal worked out more regularly, reported fewer physical symptoms, felt better about their lives overall, and were more optimistic.
 It also showed that people who kept the journal were more likely to make progress towards their goals.

 In later studies, research shows that study participants who reflected on positive events had increased levels of happiness and reduced depressive symptoms for more than six months after the study.

 It feels so good to be on the receiving end of a “just because” card or a letter.
 What a surprise when you check your mail, and you have something other than utility bills…with a side of bills.
 It doesn’t have to be hand-written, although it is a nice touch.
 You can even send a sweet email.